 Yet for all of Malory’s focus on the secular, earthly practices of the Round Table, the Church is a force throughout the story, and while not always immediately involved, its presence cannot be entirely ignored.

 Indeed, even the materialistic, secular attitude of the Round Table cannot be spoken of without reference and comparison to the Christian Church—which is why I have chosen to combine both topics (materialism and the Church) within this one section.
-This choice is directly connected to the fact that Le Morte Darthur is not just a book about contrasting elements but finds ways to connect the unlike as well.
+This choice is directly connected to the fact that Le Morte Darthur is not just a book about contrasting elements; it finds ways to connect the unlike as well.
 In this way, the semiotic square is a natural fit as a tool for guiding reading and analysis.
-By this point in the story (and in my analysis of it) the narrative shifts toward a new frame for inquiry: one that highlights the unified nature of the Round Table as well as its inner conflicts.
+By this point in the story (and in my analysis of it) the critic must shift toward a new frame for inquiry: one that highlights the unified nature of the Round Table as well as its inner conflicts.
 Here the semiotic square begins to lose its precision and a new tool suggests itself as a replacement.
 In combining the material and the spiritual in one section, I am beginning to illustrate how that could look.

 Malory’s Arthur (and perhaps Malory himself) is not especially concerned with the metaphysical, yet the structure of the Round Table mimics the community of the faithful.
 One could argue that Arthur’s main vision closely resembles the mystical Body of Christ, with Arthur as the head and moral compass, and with promises of an earthly kingdom as opposed to spiritual reward.
 Indeed, even the Grail Quest—the most dramatic opportunity for the Round Table knights to explore the religious sphere, and thus bring their identities as individuals into higher definition—becomes nothing more than the (unsuccessful) search for a material cup for the vast majority of Arthur’s men.
 If Arthur is the compass who directs the focus of his community, his message is clear: success is measured through physical, not spiritual, gain.

 The ultimate failure of the Round Table could then be attributed to a complete incongruity in relation to its fundamental design: the structure of the Church cannot be extended to a secular, temporal hierarchy.
 No individual, not even Arthur, can be blamed for its inevitable downfall; the vision was simply unsustainable given the tools (material objects) available.
 What are the significant differences between the Christian Church and the secular Round Table which allow the former to succeed, but the latter to end with destruction, betrayal, and death?
 Sir Launcelot may be the key to understanding the fundamental differences between the two systems.
 R.S Lundie focuses on this question: “In [Malory’s] telling and profound recognition of the impermanence of human relationships,” he writes, “lies one of the main elements of tragedy, and that in the theme of divided allegiance which rings through his last books he creates a power that far surpasses gloom—a power that is essentially tragic” (Lundie, 94).
-Narrowing in a little further on Launcelot himself, Jesmok supports this idea when she states, “...as is often the case in the Morte, Lancelot dominates dramatic interest, embodying the conflicts between religious and secular chivalry” (Jesmok, 93).
+Narrowing in a little further on Launcelot himself, Jesmok supports this idea when she states, “as is often the case in the Morte, Lancelot dominates dramatic interest, embodying the conflicts between religious and secular chivalry” (Jesmok, 93).
 Throughout the story, Launcelot exhibits the exploratory, individualistic tendencies of Tristram while also maintaining a loyalty to Arthur similar to Balin’s, and notably ends his days as a priest separate from his secular community.
 That Launcelot is one of the few knights to experience a happy death further highlights his unique (and ultimately successful, although surprising) approach as one who navigates various spheres.